yarbelk/cookiecutter-django/README.rst

      :target: https://requires.io/github/pydanny/cookiecutter-django/requirements/?branch=master
      :alt: Requirements Status

-A cookiecutter_ template for Django.
+A cookiecutter_ template for Django and django-restframework.

+Really WIP - its not setup for DRF, and the configs are currently broken.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter